 Then the Galway Lions Club elected its first Lady President!
 She has been an inspiration to the “girls” in the Club.
 During her Presidency she balanced all her roles from club, home and work.

 In fact those two events completely reflect my own experience of the Lions Club organisation.
 I became President in June 2014.
-Do I worry that I will live up to the standards set by other Lions?
-Do I hope that conditions improve for those in the community who are in difficult circumstances?
+Did I worry that I will live up to the standards set by other Lions?
+Did I hope that conditions improve for those in the community who are in difficult circumstances?
 Yes to both questions, but then I remember the Lions mantra, “Ordinary people doing extraordinary things”.
 You just have to try your best.